carriemacfarlane/carriewritesdocs/blog/2025-1-25-unified-terminology.md

 ### Question

-* How can we get employees to use the same terminology, spelling, and capitalization in company communications
+* How can we get employees to use the same terminology, spelling, and capitalization in company communications?

 ### Answers